LEARNING FORWARD

 Generation gap

-India, a secular country is not divided by caste, religion, gender etc. But you can make a strong case that one dividing line has actually received too little attention.
-It’s the line between young and old ones that’s what is called Generation Gap.
+India, a secular country is not divided by caste, religion, gender etc. But you can make

 A Generation gap is a difference of opinion between one generation and another regarding beliefs, politics, or values.
 Twenty years ago, Hong Kong was already on its way to prosperity.
 A survey has revealed that 67% of parents in Hong Kong work overtime and they are exhausted after work.
 The majority could not enjoy family life or were too busy to spend time with families.
 Therefore, the generation gap between parents and their children have become wider and wider.